chinapedia/wikipedia.abstract.en/Page/RNA.md

 Structure

-Piwi-siRNA-basepairing.png (hydrogen atoms are not shown)]] Each nucleotide in RNA contains a ribose sugar, with carbons numbered 1' through 5'.
+(hydrogen atoms are not shown)]] Each nucleotide in RNA contains a ribose sugar, with carbons numbered 1' through 5'.
 A base is attached to the 1' position, in general, adenine (A), cytosine (C), guanine (G), or uracil (U).
 Adenine and guanine are purines, cytosine and uracil are pyrimidines.
 A phosphate group is attached to the 3' position of one ribose and the 5' position of the next.
 The phosphate groups have a negative charge each, making RNA a charged molecule (polyanion).
 The bases form hydrogen bonds between cytosine and guanine, between adenine and uracil and between guanine and uracil.[8]
 However, other interactions are possible, such as a group of adenine bases binding to each other in a bulge,[9] or the GNRA tetraloop that has a guanine–adenine base-pair.[10]

-RNA_chemical_structure.GIF An important structural component of RNA that distinguishes it from DNA is the presence of a hydroxyl group at the 2' position of the ribose sugar.
+An important structural component of RNA that distinguishes it from DNA is the presence of a hydroxyl group at the 2' position of the ribose sugar.
 The presence of this functional group causes the helix to mostly take the A-form geometry,[11] although in single strand dinucleotide contexts, RNA can rarely also adopt the B-form most commonly observed in DNA.[12]
 The A-form geometry results in a very deep and narrow major groove and a shallow and wide minor groove.[13]
 A second consequence of the presence of the 2'-hydroxyl group is that in conformationally flexible regions of an RNA molecule (that is, not involved in formation of a double helix), it can chemically attack the adjacent phosphodiester bond to cleave the backbone.[14]

-Ciliate_telomerase_RNA.JPG of a telomerase RNA.]]
+of a telomerase RNA.]]
 RNA is transcribed with only four bases (adenine, cytosine, guanine and uracil),[15] but these bases and attached sugars can be modified in numerous ways as the RNAs mature.
 Pseudouridine (Ψ), in which the linkage between uracil and ribose is changed from a C–N bond to a C–C bond, and ribothymidine (T) are found in various places (the most notable ones being in the TΨC loop of tRNA).[16]
 Another notable modified base is hypoxanthine, a deaminated adenine base whose nucleoside is called inosine (I).
 Inosine plays a key role in the wobble hypothesis of the genetic code.[17]

 There are more than 100 other naturally occurring modified nucleosides.[18]
 The greatest structural diversity of modifications can be found in tRNA,[19] while pseudouridine and nucleosides with 2'-O-methylribose often present in rRNA are the most common.[20]
 The specific roles of many of these modifications in RNA are not fully understood.
 However, it is notable that, in ribosomal RNA, many of the post-transcriptional modifications occur in highly functional regions, such as the peptidyl transferase center and the subunit interface, implying that they are important for normal function.[21]